moemoe89/simple-implementation-jwt-golang/README.md

 ![demo](simple-implementation-jwt-golang-demo.gif)

-Simple Implementation JWT Using Golang (Iris Framework) as Programming Language
+Simple Implementation JWT Using Golang (Iris Framework) with Go Mod as Programming Language

 This repository created to show the example for using [JWT](https://jwt.io/) with this library [dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go)